 In 2023, ITU released its framework for the IMT-2030 (i.e., 6G) which for the first time included sustainability as a target, thus acknowledging that future communication networks are supposed to deliver superior performance in a sustainable way \cite{ITUR2160}.
 In the context of mobile communications, sustainability can be divided into two main dimensions: \begin{itemize} \item \textbf{Sustainable 6G:} It refers to ensuring that the sixth generation of mobile communications is sustainable \cite{hexa_D11, hexa2_D11} \item \textbf{6G for Sustainability:} It refers to how 6G can enable and enhance sustainability of the society at large \cite{hexa_D11, hexa2_D11} \end{itemize} For both of these dimensions, the Hexa-X-II project has considered the impact of sustainability in the form of three pillars, ie, environmental, social and economic sustainability \cite{hexa2_D11}.
 In particular, \cite{hexa2_D12,hexa2_D22,hexa2_D23} elaborate on the numerous ways in which 6G can not only comply with, but also promote these three fundamental pillars.

-Specifically, in \cite{hexa2_D14} a set of values, named \textit{high-level human and planetary goals} (HPG), spanning over the three sustainability pillars have been defined.
-Then, an evaluation of how the 6G use cases will impact these HPGs was performed.
-Given that the HPGs span across all three sustainability pillars, the aforesaid evaluation also provides an impact analysis of the 6G use cases towards these pillars.
+Reference \cite{hexa2_D14} defines a set of values, named high-level human and planetary goals (HPGs), spanning the three sustainability pillars, and then evaluates how 6G use cases impact these HPGs.
+Because the HPGs span all three sustainability pillars, the evaluation also provides an impact analysis of use cases across these pillars.
 The outcome of this evaluation process is defined as a ‘Key Value’ (KV).
-Concretely, a KV is a result of the impact of the application of the use case on the HPGs.
+A Key Value (KV) captures the impact of applying a use case on the HPGs.
 To exemplify the latter, deploying connectivity in a previously unconnected rural area requires energy and materials to build and operate the infrastructure and devices deployed, impacting the environment.
 From a social perspective, it can help bridge the digital inclusion gap and bring better educational and healthcare possibilities.
 However, it can also present challenges in digital literacy.
 From an economic perspective, it can grant access to a wider range of products and services for people, but also empower local businesses.
 However, this also has to be achieved in a cost-efficient way for the network operators.

 Next, to evaluate a positive or negative change in these values, the KVs need to be measured.
 Consequently, a set of indicators known as the KVIs are defined which can, directly or indirectly, measure a KV.
 It must be stated here that, as a use case is designed to interact within an ecosystem, many KVs (and consequently KVIs) fall beyond the reach of what can be influenced by 6G design.
 These are called Use Case KVIs, and encompass first or higher order effects of the application of a use case \cite{hexa2_D12,hexa2_D14}.
 On the other hand, those KVIs which can be influenced by technical design are called Enabler KVIs \cite{hexa2_D12,hexa2_D14}.
 Note that, in this paper the focus is on the enabler KVIs and how they can be linked to the 6G system design itself, which can consequently help in achieving a net-positive impact on the overall use case level KVIs.
 Furthermore, it must be noted that enabler KVIs can be either mapped to an existing KPI, or to a new KPI, or stay as a subjectively determined enabler KVI \cite{hexa2_D14}.